cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 Applications can use the `-rw` suffix service.

-In case of temporary or permanent unavailability of the primary, for High Availability purposes Kubernetes will trigger a failover, pointing the `-rw` service to another instance of the cluster.
+In case of temporary or permanent unavailability of the primary, for High Availability purposes CloudNativePG will trigger a failover, pointing the `-rw` service to another instance of the cluster.

 ### Read-only workloads